 The youth justice system was established in the late 1800s to separate youth from adults in prison and focus on rehabilitation rather than punishment.
-The state acted within a "parens patriae" (parent or guardian) role.
-This well-intended reform resulted in many youth being incarcerated or placed- often until adulthood- without the right to due process.
+Government acted within a "parents patriae" (parent or guardian) role.
+This well-intended reform resulted in many youths being incarcerated or placed- often until adulthood- without the right to due process.

-YAP advances a transformed and equitable youth justice system by demonstrating that young people- even those considered high risk or high need- can be supported safely from within their homes and communities and develop their potential.
+YAP advances a transformed less costly more effective and equitable youth justice system by demonstrating that young people, including youth considered at the highest risk with the highest needs, can be supported and rehabilitated safely from within their homes and communities.

-Our model is recognized by the National Institute of Justice and the Office of Juvenile Justice and Delinquency Prevention (OJJDP) as “Promising.”
-YAP proves that high-risk youth involved in the juvenile justice system can be safely and effectively served in home and community-based settings at a fraction of the cost of out-of-home placements.
+YAP’s youth justice model is recognized by the National Institute of Justice and the Office of Juvenile Justice and Delinquency Prevention (OJJDP) as “Promising.”
+YAP has demonstrated that high-risk youth involved in the youth justice system can safely and effectively receive comprehensive rehabilitative services at home and in community-based settings at a fraction of the cost of out-of-home placements.

-YAP offers alternatives to detention and state incarceration, supports youth post-adjudication to help with compliance and other needs, and provides reintegration support for youth transitioning out of these placements.
-Research shows community-based programming is more successful in rehabilitating youth and reducing recidivism than incarceration, which research shows increases the risk factors related to recidivism.
+YAP offers alternatives to detention and state incarceration, supports youth post-adjudication to help with compliance, delivers rehabilitative services, and provides reintegration support for youth transitioning out of these placements.
+Research shows YAP’s community-based programming is more successful in rehabilitating youth and reducing recidivism than incarceration, which research shows increases the risk factors related to recidivism.

-YAP continually evolves services to address the needs of youth whose life chances are over-determined by zip code and the color of their skin.
-Our expertise is in working with youth and families most impacted by structural racism and other social determinants of health.
+Adhering to the fundamental principles of its model, YAP continually evolves its services to address the needs of youth whose life chances are over-determined by zip code and the color of their skin.
+This is our expertise.